You choose Futuris

 Registration for Futuris is done through the Kernprocedure Amstelland.
 As a parent/guardian, you will receive a login code from your child’s primary school.
 This allows you to register him or her digitally.
 More information about the application procedure can be found here on our website.

 Futuris stands out for its strong focus on hands-on education and personal development.
 We offer a wide range of profile classes, where pupils can discover and develop their talents.
-In addition, Futuris offers a lot of personal guidance and support for each pupil, focusing on both learning achievements and social-emotional development.
+In addition, Futuris offers plenty of personal guidance and support for each pupil, focusing on both learning achievements and social-emotional development.

 Futuris offers vmbo-basis, vmbo-kader, vmbo-theoretical (mavo) and mavo/havo.
-You can read more on the page about learning pathways.
+You can read more about this on the page about learning pathways.
 We also have International Transition Classes (ISK) for non-native newcomers who do not yet speak sufficient Dutch to enter regular education.

 At Futuris, we have five profile classes: sports, technology, expression, cooking and mavo/havo.
 When you enter our school in the first year, you can choose one of the five profile classes.
 You follow these classes throughout your bridging period, which lasts two years.
 In the profile classes, you take weekly classes that match your interests and talents.